OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ## Implement deleting a log

-To delete the appointment log or delete the logged event so it can be save another record, use Microsoft Graph to [clear the customer properties object](/graph/api/resources/extended-properties-overview?view=graph-rest-1.0&preserve-view=true) when the user taps **Delete log** in the task pane.
+To delete the appointment log or delete the logged appointment so it can be save another record, use Microsoft Graph to [clear the customer properties object](/graph/api/resources/extended-properties-overview?view=graph-rest-1.0&preserve-view=true) when the user taps **Delete log** in the task pane.

 ## Testing and validation